anath2110/GENEVIC/README.md

 ### PGS Chat

 - Retrieve information from and visualize custom database.
 - Demo database: **Polygenic Score (PGS) Rank Database**.
-See [Supplimentary Materials](#Supplementary-Materials) for more information.
+See [Supplimentary Materials](https://github.com/anath2110/GENEVIIC_Supplimentary.git) for more information.
-- **Code Writer**: Auto-translate queries in natural language (e.g., English (US)) to SQL queries or Python code.
+- **Code Writer**: Auto-translate prompts/questions in natural language (e.g., English (US)) to SQL queries or Python code.
+  - Example prompts:
   	- Show the top 10 ranked genes for Alzheimer.
   	- Plot distribution of ranks for the top 100 SNPs for Schizophrenia.
 - Download the query results as CSV for retrospective analysis and interpretation.
 - **Query ChatGPT directly** to generate more information or novel research hypothesis.
 ---